 Another option is to add subscribers to a pre-selected group.
 To do so, set your group field to “Hidden”, then choose the default option.
-As an example, here’s a form in the Drag & Drop Builder for a watch giveaway page.
+As an example, here’s a form for a watch giveaway page.
 You’ll notice a specific watch color is pre-selected, so any entry will get segmented into that Group in Mailchimp.

 Configure double opt-in settings

 Audiences in Mailchimp default to a double opt-in process, so any subscribers must confirm their subscription (via an email link) before they end up on your audience.
 Using double opt-in has many benefits, including protection against spam.

 However, you can choose to disable the process when you integrate with Leadpages.
 If you'd like to bypass your subscribers having to confirm their opt-in, make sure that double opt-in is turned off in both Mailchimp and Leadpages.

 Here’s how to toggle the setting: